-Careful consideration must be given to the value of any motion before it is filed, and prior authority must be obtained from the Risk Manager or the Staff Investigator.
+Careful consideration must be given to the value of any motion before it is filed, and prior authority must be obtained from the Risk Manager.
 Except in unusual circumstances, time and effort should not be spent preparing, filing and arguing a motion unless the motion will significantly shorten or terminate the suit or gain a distinct advantage, strategically or tactically, in the litigation.